 Correct chest radiograph terminology is very helpful when describing pathology.
-It is especially important when describing findings to colleagues (radiologist or not) or when describing a film in a radiology exam.
+It is especially important when describing findings to colleagues (radiologist or not), who may not be able to see the image in front of them, e.g. over the phone, or when describing an image in a radiology exam.

 The costal cartilages form part of the thoracic cage and anterior chest wall.
 There are 10 costal cartilages, one for rib 1-10, with each of which forms a costochondral joint.
 Costal cartilages 1-7 articulate with the sternum at sternocostal joints, and costal cartilages 8-10 are attached to eac...

 Costal cartilage fractures are fractures of the cartilage connecting the ribs anteriorly to the sternum.